 We intend to pursue marketing approval of beloranib in the European Union and in other countries worldwide.
 In order to market any product outside of the United States, we must establish and comply with the numerous and varying safety, efficacy and other regulatory requirements of other countries, including potential additional clinical trials or pre-clinical studies.
 Approval procedures vary among countries and can involve additional product candidate testing and additional administrative review periods.
 The time required to obtain approvals in other countries might differ from that required to obtain FDA approval.
 The marketing approval processes in other countries may implicate all of the risks detailed above regarding FDA approval in the United States as well as other risks.
 In particular, in many countries outside of the United States, products must receive pricing and reimbursement approval before the product can be commercialized.
-Obtaining this approval can result in substantial delays in bringing products to market in such country may have a negative effect on the regulatory process in others.
+Obtaining this approval can result in substantial delays in bringing products to market in such countries.
+Marketing approval in one country does not ensure marketing approval in another, but a failure or delay in obtaining marketing approval in one country may have a negative effect on the regulatory process in others.
 Failure to obtain marketing approval in other countries or any delay or other setback in obtaining such approval would impair our ability to market beloranib in such foreign markets.
 Any such impairment would reduce the size of our potential market, which could have a material adverse impact on our business, results of operations and prospects.